What Is the Book of Wealth by Hubert Howe Bancroft?

-The Book of Wealth is the wealth book bible written by Hubert Howe Bancroft in the late 1800's.
+The Book of Wealth is the wealth book bible written by Hubert Howe Bancroft in 1896.
 Until recently, The Book of Wealth had been confined to the wealthiest of families and individuals but now it is available as an online book.

 The Book Of Wealth Description

 The Book of Wealth is an investigative exploration of people and cultures who amassed the greatest wealth in the history of civilization.
 Examining the Egyptians, Babylonians, Greeks and Romans all the way through to modern day, analysing the massive wealth creation of individuals and companies.

 The Book of Wealth is an incredible 10 Volume compilation of Bancroft's finest works.
 No other works has attempted such a detailed historical and forensic analysis of wealth creation throughout the world.

 Born on 5 May 1832 in Granville, Ohio, Hubert Howe Bancroft became a self made millionaire through his publishing business.